Windhoek

 Windhoek is the social, economic, political, and cultural centre of the country.
 Nearly every Namibian national enterprise, governmental body, educational and cultural institution is headquartered there.

-The city developed at the site of a permanent hot spring known to the indigenous pastoral communities.
+The city developed at the site of a permanent hot spring known to the local pastoral tribes.
 It developed rapidly after Jonker Afrikaner, Captain of the Orlam, settled there in 1840 and built a stone church for his community.
 In the decades following, multiple wars and armed hostilities resulted in the neglect and destruction of the new settlement.
 Windhoek was founded a second time in 1890 by Imperial German Army Major Curt von François, when the territory was colonised by the German Empire.